 Transaction data – information on the Transaction and information about the Card used for the Transaction and identification of the Cardholders.

 ICCO – The international credit card organisations VISA and/or MasterCard.

 1. The service of online payment collection provides the Merchant with the possibility to collect payments from Buyers using Cards indicated in the System.

-2. When using this service, all conditions of the General agreement, Supplement “Online Payment Collection from Buyers”, additional conditions laid down in this Supplement and the ICCO rules are applied to the Merchant.
+2. When using this service, all conditions of the General agreement, the Supplement “Online Payment Collection from Buyers”, and additional conditions laid down in this Supplement and the ICCO rules are applied to the Merchant.
 The Merchant confirms that they have read the present conditions and commits to comply with them.
 Rules and Regulations of ICCO are also applied to the Merchant.
 In case of discrepancies between the Agreement, its Supplements and Rules and Regulations of ICCO, Rules and Regulations of ICCO shall prevail.
 The terms in the present Supplement are used in the meaning indicated in the General agreement.